jdharms/threat-detect/README.md

+## Note (4/27/2021)
+This project was created to fulfill a "coding challenge" as part of a job interview.
+I've committed the assignment to [a file]('REDACTED GoLang Coding Challenger V3.pdf') after renaming the file to protect the innocent.

 # threat-detect
 `detect` is an http service that allows users to issue requests to check IPv4 addresses against the Spamhaus DNSBL.
 It provides a GraphQL interface, uses SQLite to cache the lookup